How to create a workflow: the productivity booster you need

 Set the tasks that can be automatically sent to the next step and the ones that depend on someone's approval or review to move forward.
 Each member of the team must be able to easily access the platform and quickly visualize what are their responsibilities.

-Remember everyone to follow up on the platform.
+Remember to use a board portal software to follow up with everyone.
 Stakeholders must be aware of how some tasks depend on them to advance.
 If they aren't supervising to authorize a request, for example, it can delay the entire workflow.

 One of the advantages of the workflow is that it becomes easier to see how everyone's role is fundamental to complete the work, and also to realize how it may affect others.